matthewwest55/robotics_final_project_sp24_jake_nat_katherine_matt/README.md

 Robot Algorithms & Major Components:

 `hangman.py`

-This file cntains all of our core logic to play a game of hangman.
+This file contains all of our core logic to play a game of hangman.
   1. `def __init__(self, wordlist, guesses_allowed):` initializes all components of the game hangman.
   2. `def choose_word(self, wordlist)` selects a word off of a predetermined word list to use for the game.
   3.